Intro to information technology: Navigating IT teams

 Information technology (IT) is the bedrock of modern enterprise organizations.
 The term refers to computer systems, software, internet, and other infrastructure that enables an organization's core capabilities.
 Forward-thinking organizations view IT as a competitive advantage that allows them to work smarter and achieve their business goals.

-The work IT teams carry out each day is broad and varies by company.
+The work IT departments carry out each day is broad and varies by company.
 It can involve day-to-day tasks like systems administration, tech support, and security patch management.
 But it also involves strategic planning.

 IT teams today build and implement sophisticated solutions that can profoundly impact the success of an organization — and they are increasingly doing it with a product management mindset.
 By working with product managers to create roadmaps for internal tools, IT teams can help solve business problems and ultimately achieve critical business initiatives like digital transformation.